PrestonKnopp/godot-ios-deploy/README.md

 7. Deploy to multiple ios devices in parallel
 8. Onboarding flow for easy project setup
 9. Set custom godot binary
-10. Deploy with remote debug, debug collisions, and debug navigation
+10. Deploy with debug collisions and debug navigation

 ## Prerequisites